 Dissertations and Exams

 Ph.D. comprehensive exams are based on core course content in Microeconomic theory and Macroeconomic theory.
-All students must take these exams by the end of the second year of their study.
+All students must take these exams during the summer of their first year.

 - The process of studying for the exams provides an opportunity to synthesize core economic theory and methods.

 - The exams permit students to demonstrate their mastery of the material at a level deemed appropriate for a Doctoral candidate.

 The exams are given two weeks before the start of the Fall semester and the results are announced one week after the exam days.
 Results include an evaluation of the student’s strengths and weaknesses.
 Comprehensive exams are graded on a Pass/Fail system.
 A “pass” indicates the student qualifies to continue with their Ph.D. program coursework without any additional requirements.
 A “Fail” indicates that the student has not demonstrated an acceptable level of mastery of the core sequence theory and methods.
 Students who receive a “Fail” are allowed to take the exam a second time in January, with results available before the first week of the start of the spring semester.
 After two failed attempts, students are withdrawn from the Ph.D. program and may continue in the Master’s Program.

 Admission to Candidacy